-- 1. Enroll in ENG 099 (Writing Skills Review II). - 2.
-Enroll in ENG 101 (Composition I) and co-requisite support course, ALW 195 (Writing Effective Essays).
-This co-requisite option gives the student immediate ENG 101 placement.
-Check with an academic success advisor to determine eligibility for co-requisite ENG 101. - 3.
-Enroll in ENG 111 (Workplace Writing).
+- 1. Enroll in ENG 099 (Writing Skills Review II). - Enroll in ENG 111 (Workplace Writing).
 This option is appropriate for students in selected AAS career programs that include ENG 111 as fulfillment of the written communication general education requirement for the degree.
 Students interested in this option must speak with their AAS program director.
 They may not self-register for ENG 111.
 Co-enrollment in ENG 099 is not required.